calipho-sib/nextprot-docs/pages/learn-simple-search.md

 Sorting options depend on the section being queried:

-* **Proteins.** The entries displayed can be sorted in either _ascending or descending order_ based on either the gene name, protein name, protein family name, chromosomal location, accession number (ACs), protein length or ranking score.
+* **Proteins.** The entries displayed can be sorted in either _ascending or descending order_ of either the gene name, protein name, protein family name, chromosomal location, accession number (ACs), protein length or ranking score.
 * **Publications.** The publications displayed cannot be sorted.
 However they are displayed in descending order of year of publication.
-* **Terms.** The terms displayed can be sorted in either _ascending or descending order_ based on either the term name or ranking score.
+* **Terms.** The terms displayed can be sorted in either _ascending or descending order_ of either the term name or ranking score.